 What about voluntary redundancy?

-It is more likely that a dismissal will be regarded as fair where the employer has considered ways to avoid or reduce the number of compulsory redundancies.
+It is more likely that a dismissal will be regarded as fair where the employer can demonstrate it has considered ways to avoid or reduce the number of compulsory redundancies.

 Employers could, at an early stage, consider seeking volunteers for redundancy.
-This may lead to a reduced need for compulsory redundancies, thereby avoiding selection issues.
-It is important that the employer retains a veto on any volunteers that may apply, in order that it does not risk either losing key or possibly, too many employees from the business.
+This may lead to a reduced need for compulsory redundancies.
+We recommend the employer retains a veto on any volunteers that may apply, in order that it does not risk either losing key or possibly, too many employees from the business.

 What about furlough?

-The Government’s Job Retention Scheme is not compulsory.
-Many employers have embraced this as an alternative to having to take action to make permanent redundancies.
-However some employers may find that this option is not suitable for them or still need to consider reducing staff numbers and costs by way of redundancy.
+Many employers have embraced the Government’s Job Retention Scheme to keep their staff in employment.
+However, some employers may have found that this option is not suitable for them or that they still need to consider reducing staff numbers and costs by way of redundancy.

-An employer who has taken advantage of the furlough scheme and can demonstrate it has taken all steps necessary to avoid having to make later redundancies, is more likely to be better placed to defend any later claims of unfair dismissal.
+We take the view that an employer who has can demonstrate it has taken all steps that is reasonably can to keep people in jobs is more likely to be better placed to defend any later claims of unfair dismissal.

 Furlough and companies falling into administration

-In a recent High Court decision, workers at a former high street restaurant chain now in administration, are to qualify to be furloughed.
+A High Court decision recently held that workers at a former high street restaurant chain now in administration, are to qualify to be furloughed.
 The Court found that furloughing the staff was permissible after intervention from the union, Unite.

 This decision is a helpful clarification on the Government’s Job Retention Scheme and means that other companies who are in, or may go into administration, may still be able to take advantage of the Scheme.